-Pinterest is a visual search engine where people go to discover and explore new ideas to do in real life.
+Pinterest is a visual search engine where people go to discover and explore new ideas in real life.

-Pinterest always gets lumped in as social media but, truthfully, it has its own algorithm and SEO.
+Pinterest always gets lumped in as social media but it’s much more like Google than it is Instagram.

 Pins also have a much longer shelf life than traditional social media websites meaning that your content can still be discovered months and sometimes years after you initially pinned it.

 HOW LONG DOES IT TAKE TO SEE RESULTS?

 This has got to be one of the most common Pinterest marketing questions I’m asked…weekly at minimum. 🙂